piotrsoczewka/Essential_Genes/README.md

 A very low p-value indicates that observed differences in contents in each quarter are statisticly significant.
 One can tell that that the longer a gene is, an expected GC content tend to be lower than the median, and vice versa - shorter genes tend to have higher GC content.

+### Regression model

+I try to build a regression model for predicting a gene length base on its bases contents and chromosom at which is localised.
+Here is a roadmap for building my model:

+- polynomial regression model - good to check what degree of a polynomial will yield the best results, linear model may not be optimal.

+- nested cross-validation as a general good practice in model building.
+Inner loop done by GridSearchCV() function select optimal parameter (in our case a degree of a polynomial) for the model.
+Outer loop done by cross_validate() function results in more accurate model evaluation - testing model on several test sets prevents us from overestimating (or underestimating) model performance.
+To make sure that testing sets are not participating in model training, GridSearchCV() is used as an estimaor argument in cross_validate().

+- R2 score will be used in GridSearchCV() for selecting optimal degree for the model.

+- I want to know what is the best degree selected by GridSearchCV() during each split done by cross_validate() to see if there is a 'universal' optimal degree for various training sets.
+For that, I extract the optimal degree for each split by using .best_params_.
+Results will be stored in best_degrees list.

+- several metrics will be used: ean of R2 scores, root mean square errors and  median absolute errors and their standard deviations.
+This will give us more information about model performance.

 <img src="images/essential_vs_nonessential.png" width="650" height="1056.25">

 <img src="images/chi2_essential_nonessential.png" width="425" height="100">